gigascience/gigadb-website/docs/INSTALL.md

 If you want a more up to date version, you can also install git via a binary installer.
 An OSX Git installer is maintained and available for download at the [Git website](http://git-scm.com/download/mac).

+### Windows

+We suggest that you install [Babun](http://babun.github.io) which provides a Linux-like console on Windows platforms.
+Babun will provide `git` as well as other develop tools.

 ## Downloading the GigaDB code repository